Holographic MIMO Communications: What is the benefit of closely spaced antennas?: Numerical Analysis

 \subsection{Fixing the Number of Antennas while Varying Array Size}

 Fig.~\ref{fig:SE_vs_dH_K10_M16,64} illustrates the average SE per UE in the uplink as a function of $d_H/\lambda$ for two different antenna configurations: $M_{\rm BS}=16$ and $M_{\rm BS}=64$, with a fixed number of UEs, $K=10$.
 The results show that, \textit{when the number of antennas is fixed, reducing the antenna spacing generally has a negative impact on the average SE}.
-Optimal performance is observed for $d_H/\lambda > 0.5$, where the advantages of mutual coupling and holographic MIMO become more pronounced.
+Better performance is observed for $d_H/\lambda > 0.5$.
 In this range, employing a full matching network yields only a marginal gain compared to the self-impedance matching design.
 However, a significant decrease in SE occurs when no matching network is utilized.
 Additionally, as expected, increasing the number of antennas results in higher SE due to enhanced interference rejection capabilities.
-Similar conclusions can be drawn from Figure~\ref{fig:SE_vs_dH_M32_K8,24}, where the number of antennas is fixed at $M_{\rm BS}=32$, while the number of UEs is varied between $K=10$ and $K=30$.
+Similar conclusions can be drawn from Fig.~\ref{fig:SE_vs_dH_M32_K8,24}, where the number of antennas is fixed at $M_{\rm BS}=32$, while the number of UEs is varied between $K=10$ and $K=30$.
 The curves in Fig.~\ref{fig:SE_vs_dH_K10_M16,64} were obtained with $R_{\rm d} =10^{-3} R_{\rm r}$.
 Numerical results (not reported for space limitations) show that the SE worsens as $R_{\rm d}$ increases but similar behaviors can be observed.
 We also notice that the effect of $R_{\rm d}$ is more significant for $d_H < \lambda/2$ while a marginal impact is observed for large antenna spacings (i.e, $d_H > \lambda/2$).